 The Light We Carry by Michelle Obama | Self-Help

 The Light We Carry is part self-help and part memoir.
 Obama shares her personal life stories with readers to advise others who might be facing similar challenges in these uncertain times.
-This book would make a great holiday gift for yourself or others – timely as it might help the reader set New Year’s goals/intentions.
-There are great reviews for the audiobook, which is read by Obama.
+This book would make a great holiday gift for yourself or others—timely as it might help the reader set New Year’s goals/intentions.
+The audiobook, which Obama reads, has received great reviews.

 Faith Still Moves Mountains by Harris Faulkner | Christian Living

 Faith Still Moves Mountains focuses on the power of prayer and spotlights inspirational stories illustrating the miracles of faith.
 Faulkner details how faith influenced her own life and offers moving examples of devotion from others.
-The book includes an exclusive packet of newly written prayers that will provide a road map for putting the lessons of these stories into action.
+The book includes an exclusive packet of newly written prayers that will provide a road map for implementing the lessons of these stories.

 Smitten Kitchen Keepers by Deb Perelman | Cookbook